 This split-level design masterpiece is as decadent on the inside as any couple could wish for: floor-to-ceiling views across the sea, a sand-blasted oak kitchen (where you can relax as two chefs cook for you), antiquities plucked from the foothills of the Himalayas, original works of art, and a 2-person bathtub that just might be the best in the UK.

-Make like a prince and princess at the stunning Roch Castle, set on a crag of rock overlooking St. Brides Bay.
+Make like a prince and princess at the stunning Roch Castle, set on a crag of rock overlooking St. Brides Bay in Pembrokeshire.
 This 12th-century castle is dramatic outside and spectacular inside, with enough Welsh history etched into its stones to write an anthology.

 £225 per night (midweek) and £275 (weekend) based on two sharing

-The Hudnalls Hideout is a perched paradise made for cooing love birds.
-Located in two acres of private woodland at St Briavel’s Common near Tintern, on the border of England and Wales, this unique space is the first A-frame waney-edged oak clad treehouse to be built in the UK.
+Hudnalls Hideout is a perched paradise made for cooing love birds.
+Located in two acres of private woodland at St Briavel’s Common near Tintern, on the border of England and Wales, this unique treehouse is the first A-frame oak-clad build of its kind in the UK.

-Woo your sweetheart with an unusual romantic weekend at the brilliant Mad Dogs and Vintage Vans luxury campsite.
-Once here, amongst the lush Gloucestershire greenery, you can snuggle down in an eco-friendly, off-grid vintage van, dating from the 1930s.
+Woo your sweetheart with an unusual romantic weekend at the brilliant Mad Dogs and Vintage Vans sustainable campsite in beautiful Herefordshire.
+Once here, amongst the lush Wye Valley greenery, you can snuggle down in an eco-friendly, off-grid vintage van, dating from the 1930s.